scionproto/scion/doc/ControlPlanePKI.md

 ### Regular TRC Update

 In a regular update, the `VotingQuorum` parameter must not be changed.
 In the `PrimaryASes` section, only the issuing and online keys can change.
-No other parts of the `PrimaryASes` section must change.
+No other parts of the `PrimaryASes` section may change.

 - All votes from ASes with unchanged online root keys must be cast with the online root key.
-- All votes from ASes with changed online root keys must be cast with the offline root key.
+- All ASes with changed online root keys must cast a vote with their offline root key.
-- All ASes with changed online root keys must cast a vote.
-- The number of votes must be greater than or equal to the `VotingQuorum` parameter of the previous TRC.

 ### Sensitive TRC Update